 2% - Social Media

 A number of key messages came out of this conversation.
 Firstly, getting SEO right is obviously paramount.
-If you haven't acted on this in your business yet, this should certainly give pause for thought.
+If you haven't acted on this in your business yet, this should certainly give pause for thought and help you understand SEO trends and tactics.
 At the other end of the spectrum, most recruitment businesses and teams have yet to figure out how to attract candidates by social media - which is reflected in the low figures here.

 Interestingly, Giles stressed that attracting clients is probably the single biggest win to be had from investing more in social media.
 Using it as a means of getting your brand in front of potential clients - and then producing a trickle of enquiries and interest through to your business each month - is arguably the most untapped element of social media within the Recruitment sector.
 I certainly endorse this view of the impact social media can have on client Lead Generation, but equally see that the candidate opportunity is largely untapped at present, as the majority of firms simply haven't figured out how to derive consistent candidate flow from social media.
 So the opportunity to differentiate your business here if you can crack this is clearly very significant.